by KD Miller

 “Do you think he will like us?”

-Ignoring the squeals from his brothers, and the delight that he had a great-grandfather, and the dread that Mr. Woodrow was now legally his grandfather, Theodore ignored everyone and cast his attention to his mound of expensive gifts.
+Ignoring the squeals from his brothers, the delight that he had a great-grandfather, and the dread that Mr. Woodrow was now legally his grandfather, Theodore ignored everyone and cast his attention on his mound of expensive gifts.
 He knew Francis was correct.
 He had to tell them soon.
 Something felt odd.

-He took inventory of Francis gifts and saw that the boy had received a man’s wool coat, several scarves, gloves, socks, linen shirts, trousers and two pairs of new boots.
+He took inventory of Francis's gifts and saw that the boy had received a man’s wool coat, several scarves, gloves, socks, linen shirts, trousers, and two pairs of new boots.
 The twins had received the same amount of clothing.
-Theodore felt his forehead creased in a frown.
+Theodore felt his forehead crease in a frown.
 Didn’t he receive clothing besides the pajamas?
 His gaze once again swept over the presents: books, enough art supplies to open his own class, Brownie Camera, stationary, ice skates, the journal, and pajamas… no new clothes.
 An icy grip settled in his stomach.
 Something felt off.
 His silk pajamas cost anywhere between two and five hundred dollars.
 Why spend that much money on one item, instead of multiple items like his brothers?

 “Well,” Catrina called out, silencing the room.
 “Our last gift is for the four of you to share.
 This gift is the reason why Frank left Sherwood and traveled to New York, but it’s upstairs.
 Theodore, would you help me?”